Xbox Series S: Where to buy in Australia

-Xbox Series S is a lower-cost alternative to the Xbox Series X that will be available on 10 November.
-Here's a list of Australian stores where you should be able to pre-order the console at launch.
+Xbox Series S is a lower-cost alternative to the Xbox Series X. Here's a list of Australian stores where you can buy the console for the best price.

 Here's the official launch video:

-With an Australian retail price of $499, the Xbox Series S will be $300 cheaper than the Xbox Series X at launch, making it a great choice for parents and budget-conscious gamers.
-Here are the sites you need to bookmark.
+With an Australian retail price of $499, the Xbox Series S is $300 cheaper than the Xbox Series X, making it a great choice for parents and budget-conscious gamers.

 Microsoft's online store is the official place to buy all things Xbox.
 It also stocks select first-party games, first-party peripherals and other Xbox accessories.
 You can access its Xbox Series S page at the link below.